man-kay/fina-nlp-project/blogposts/blogpost1.md

 #### Challenges
 1. Dataset pre-processing might not be easy as data sources are not same
 2. Twitter API is not completely free, has limited usage for Free users, Freemium service
-3. The usefulness of the signal: using NLP to analyse the speech of Congress might not be that useful, in a way that speeches are often delayed (the stock price usually change right after the speech/act is delivered/established.
-Nevertheless, the correlation matrix might help us distinguish who is the real smart-money, and then we can simply do copy-trade based on majority vote consensus on top-gainers (that has a high win-rate)
+3. The usefulness of the signal: using NLP to analyse the speech of Congress might not be that useful, in a way that speeches are often delayed (the stock price usually change right after the speech/act is delivered/established).
+Nevertheless, the correlation matrix might help us distinguish who is the real smart-money, and then we can simply do copy-trade based on majority vote consensus on top-gainers (that has a high win-rate).

 ## Idea 2: ESG Ratings Prediction